toriato/stable-diffusion-webui-wd14-tagger/README.md

 I didn't create a model and most of codes are heavily borrowed from original.

-Please ask the original author Mr Smilling Wolf#5991 for questions related to model or additional training.
+Please ask the original author MrSmilingWolf#5991 for questions related to model or additional training.

 ## Installation